Everything You Should Know About Autism in Girls

 What Happens When Autism in Girls is Missed?

-As we’ve already highlighted, mental health challenges can arise for Autistic girls especially when they’re unaware of the reasons behind why they may be feeling and behaving differently from their peers.
-Differences in social communication style can really make an impact during the school-aged years, so it’s important for Autistic girls to get access to a timely and accurate diagnosis, (as well as consistent and informed support), to help them to thrive.
+As we’ve already highlighted, mental health challenges can arise for Autistic girls especially when they’re unaware of the reasons behind why they may be feeling, experiencing the world around them and behaving differently from their peers.
+Differences in social communication style can really make an impact during the school-aged years, so it’s important for Autistic girls to get access to a timely and accurate diagnosis, as well as consistent and informed support, to help them to thrive.

 Where to Start with Autism in Girls